 Catskill Turbidity Control Study

-Though turbidity in the Catskill System is typically low (<5 NTU), periodic extreme storm events expose naturally occurring silt/clay deposits in stream banks and channels.
-Elevated turbidity levels in some rare cases require alum treatment at the terminal reservoir to ensure safe drinking water supply and regulatory compliance.
-As part of an overall program to upgrade New York City’s (NYC) West-of-Hudson water supply facilities, Hazen and Sawyer (in joint venture) conducted a study of alternatives to reduce turbidity in NYC’s unfiltered 600-mgd Catskill supply system.
+As part of an overall program to upgrade New York City’s West-of-Hudson water supply facilities, Hazen and Sawyer (in joint venture) conducted a study of alternatives to reduce turbidity in the 600-mgd Catskill supply system after extreme storm events.

 Project Outcomes and Benefits